3 Days in Vienna, City of Dreams

 The Schönbrunn Zoo

-First of all, I am not a big fan of zoo’s.
+First, I am not a big fan of zoos.
 It always makes me sad to see these animals living in captivity.
-But on the other hand, this zoo houses some animals that are close to extinction and takes really good care of them
+But this zoo houses some animals that are close to extinction and takes excellent care of them.

-It is voted the best Zoo in Europe a couple of times and it is the oldest Zoo in the world.
-It is very well maintained and modernised through the years.
+They voted it the best zoo in Europe a couple of times, and it is the oldest zoo in the world.
+Over the years, they have maintained and modernised it very well.

 The Palm House and the Desert House

 This is the largest Palm House in Europe.
-You can stroll around the house on paths that lead you through all different kind of tropical plants and flowers.
-Come to rest on one of the benches and imagine yourself being in a faraway lush country.
+You can stroll around the house on paths that lead you through all different tropical plants and flowers.
+Come to rest on one of the benches and imagine yourself being in a faraway, lush country.
 It’s really worth a visit.

-The desert house is created to give you a glimpse of the conditions of life in the desert.
+The desert house gives you a glimpse of the conditions of life in the desert.

 Dinner at Naschmarkt